oVirt/ovirt-site/source/develop/release-management/features/engine/metrics-store.html.md

    For cpu, units are in millicores.
 500m means 0.5 cores.

-   If you want mux to use more, use 1000m or even 2000m.
+   If you want mux to use more cpu, you can update it up to 1000m.

+   In case mux is maxed out of cpu, and you have already increased the mux cpu to 1000m, you should scale up an additional pod.

    For memory, 2Gi means 2 Gigabytes.
 Increase as needed.